fishjam-dev/react-native-membrane-webrtc/README.md

 - `participantId: string` -- id of the participant which you want to render.
 - `videoLayout: VideoLayout` -- `FILL` or `FIT` - it works just like RN `Image` component. `FILL` fills the whole view with video and it may cut some parts of the video. `FIT` scales the video so the whole video is visible, but it may leave some empty space in the view.
 Default: `FILL`.

+## `useSimulcast()`

+This hook manages the simulcast configuration of a video track.

+### Returns

+An object containing:

+- `simulcastConfig` - current [SimulcastConfig](#SimulcastConfig) of a video track
+- `setTargetTrackEncoding(peerId: string, encoding: TrackEncoding)` - sets track encoding that server should send to the client library.
+The encoding will be sent whenever it is available.
+If choosen encoding is temporarily unavailable, some other encoding will be sent until choosen encoding becomes active again.
+Arguments:
+  - `peerId: string` - id of a peer whose track encoding you want to select
+  - `encoding: TrackEncoding` - encoding to select
+- `toggleVideoTrackEncoding(encoding: TrackEncoding)` - toggles encoding of a video track on/off.
+Arguments:
+  - `encoding: TrackEncoding` - encoding to toggle
+- `setVideoTrackEncodingBandwidth(encoding: TrackEncoding, bandwidth: BandwidthLimit)` - updates maximum bandwidth for the given simulcast encoding of the video track.
+Arguments:
+  - `encoding: TrackEncoding` - encoding to update
+  - `bandwidth: BandwidthLimit` - [BandwidthLimit](#trackbandwidthlimit) to set

+## `useBandwidthLimit()`

+This hook manages the bandwidth limit of a video track.

+### Returns

+An object containing:

+- `setVideoTrackBandwidth(bandwidth: BandwidthLimit)` - updates maximum bandwidth for the video track.
+This value directly translates to quality of the stream and the amount of RTP packets being sent.
+In case simulcast is enabled bandwidth is split between all of the variant streams proportionally to their resolution.
+Arguments:
+  -- `bandwidth: BandwidthLimit` - [BandwidthLimit](#trackbandwidthlimit) to set

+## `SimulcastConfig`

+A type describing simulcast configuration.

+At the moment, simulcast track is initialized in three versions - low, medium and high.
+High resolution is the original track resolution, while medium and low resolutions are the original track resolution scaled down by 2 and 4 respectively.

+`type SimulcastConfig`

+- `enabled: boolean` -- whether to simulcast track or not.
+By default simulcast is disabled.
+- `activeEncodings: TrackEncoding[]` -- list of active encodings.
+Encoding can be one of `"h"` (original encoding), `"m"` (scaled down x2), `"l"` (scaled down x4).

+## `TrackBandwidthLimit`

+A type describing bandwidth limitation of a track, including simulcast and non-simulcast tracks.
+Can be `BandwidthLimit` or `SimulcastBandwidthLimit`.

+- `type BandwidthLimit` - Type describing maximal bandwidth that can be used, in kbps.
+0 is interpreted as unlimited bandwidth.
+- `type SimulcastBandwidthLimit` - Type describing bandwidth limit for simulcast track.
+It is a mapping `encoding -> BandwidthLimit`.
+If encoding isn't present in this mapping, it will be assumed that this particular encoding shouldn't have any bandwidth limit.

 ## Credits